319th Expeditionary Reconnaissance Squadron: Combat operations

 The squadron arrived in the Mediterranean Theater of Operations in February and was established at its first combat station, Tafaraoui Airfield, Algeria by 1 March 1943.
 It flew its first combat mission on 17 April, a strike against Mateur Airfield.
 It escorted medium bombers and flew strafing missions and flew sweeps over the Mediterranean Sea from bases in Algeria and Tunisia.
 The squadron participated in the defeat of Axis forces in Tunisia.
 It participated in the reduction of Pantelleria and in Operation Husky, the invasion and conquest of Sicily.
 On 22 July, near Cagliari, the squadron destroyed 12 enemy aircraft without any loss.
 On 30 July, the 325th Group used diversionary tactics to lure a superior number of enemy planes into the air over Sardinia, destroying more than half of them.
 The squadron was awarded its first Distinguished Unit Citation for this action.
 On 28 August, Lt Collins became the squadron's first ace.
 In late September 1943, the squadron was withdrawn from combat to convert to Republic P-47 Thunderbolts and prepare to move to the Italian peninsula.
 Training on the new aircraft was delayed by heavy intermittent rain at its North African base.

 By early December 1943, the squadron began to operate its Thunderbolts from Foggia Airfield, Italy, flying its first mission with the new plane on 14 December, escorting Boeing B-17 Flying Fortresses on attack on Corfu.
 However, it only operated the P-47 for a short period, converting to North American P-51 Mustangs in March 1944, and moving to Lesina Airfield, Italy on the 29th of the month.
 However, on 30 January it flew its "T-Bolts" more than 300 miles at very low altitude to make a surprise attack on German interceptors defending airdromes near Villorba.
 The severe losses it inflicted on the defending forces enabled heavy bombers to attack vital targets in the area without encountering serious opposition.
 This action resulted in the second award of the Distinguished Unit Citation to the squadron.

 It escorted the heavy bombers of Fifteenth Air Force on long range missions against the Daimler Benz factory in Berlin, the Messerschmitt factory in Regensburg and oil refineries near Vienna.
 It also flew escort for attacks on other targets, such as airfields and marshalling yards and lines of communication in Italy, France, Germany, Czechoslovakia, Austria, Hungary, Yugoslavia and Romania.
 It also strafed trains, vehicles and airfields.
 On 2 June, the squadron escorted B-17s that bombed a marshalling yard at Debrecen, Hungary, landing at bases in the Soviet Union.
-Four days later it escorted the bombers on their return flight, attacking the airfield at Galati, Romania.
+Four days later it escorted the bombers on their return flight, attacking the airfield at Galați, Romania.
 This was the first mission of Operation Frantic, shuttle missions using Soviet bases.